pinheadmz/savingsatoshi/chapter6/README.md

 Witness.

 Segregated Witness transactions work just like their legacy predecessors.
 There are a few global values like `version` and `locktime`.
-There is an array of Inputs (UTXOs we want to spend) and an array of Outputs (new UTXOs we want to create, for other people to spend in the future).
+There is an array of inputs (UTXOs we want to spend) and an array of outputs (new UTXOs we want to create, for other people to spend in the future).
-There will also be an array of witnesses for each input.
+There will also be an array of witnesses, one for each input.
 That is where signatures and scripts will go instead of the `scriptSig`.

 The message serializations for all these components is documented here: